When London Became An Island

 In the circumstances it is not surprising that progress was slow, not even two miles a day, but care was taken to ensure the way being cut would be identifiable on the return journey and Inskip supervised the construction of rudimentary bridges over streams where this was thought prudent.
 Despite the difficulties morale remained high and time was found to carve the name Virago on a tree as the party passed.
 Unfortunately, fifteen days into the expedition, it was decided to turn back even though the Atlantic had not been sighted.
 The main problem appears to have been lack of provisions.
 At rancho 12, 25 miles and 14 chains (a chain measures 22 yards, the length of a cricket pitch) from rancho 1, Prevost gave the order to return to the mouth of the Savana.

 Disappointing though this decision must have been, at least those who had gone furthest inland looked forward to a good dinner at rancho 10, where three Marine artillery men and a sailor had been left to protect a dump of supplies.
 In anticipation, someone from the main party was sent ahead to tell the guards to prepare a meal.
 But when the messenger returned he brought alarming news.
 Rancho 10 had been ransacked and there was no sign of the guards.
 It did not take long to find the bodies of three men, all of whom had been shot.
 There was also evidence that a fourth must have tried, unsuccessfully, to escape but there was no sign of his corpse.
 Clearly, there was now nothing for it but for the rest of the party to hasten back to the Virago as quickly as possible.
-However, although the newly cut path through the forest was clearly identifiable, progress was slowed by ‘Old Kinnerish’ an expedition member, who, according to Inskip, had ‘a heart like a lion’, did not have the physical strength to match.
+However, although the newly cut path through the forest was clearly identifiable, progress was slowed by ‘Old Kinnerish’ an expedition member, who, according to Inskip, had ‘a heart like a lion’ but did not have the physical strength to match.
 Fortified only by the last of the pork rations, ships biscuit and a little rum the survivors must have been constantly watching for signs of an ambush as they worked their way back through the creepers and swamps, traversed such a short time before.
 Fortunately, no further hostility was encountered, but it would have been a sad return to the Virago.

 There was no attempt to cover up what had happened on Prevost’s expedition, for such events seemed to be accepted as being part of the risk of visiting dangerous places when geographical and scientific borders were being expanded.
 Inskip remained with the Virago until after the ill fated attack on Petropavlovsk and was subsequently transferred directly to the Saracen.